Youth Development

 River studies, Yangshuo, education outside

-Our team conduct in depth conversations with teachers, as we believe the best information with regards to student learning is provided by the amazing people who dedicate their lives to providing student education.
+The Zen Quest team conduct in depth conversations with teachers, as we believe the best information with regards to student learning is provided by the amazing people who dedicate their lives to providing student education.
 The consensus amongst them is simple: they would like their students to conduct more of their research in the real world, then use the classroom to enforce that learning with theory backed up by hard data.
-To this end we have been, working on a range of field studies programmes for IB and IGCSE.
+To this end we have worked hard to provide a range of field studies and CAS programmes specifically designed for IB CAS, IGCSE, and A-level.

 River studies, rock collection, river, student , rock and waders

-Contact Us to get more information on our Geography Field Studies programmes, like our IGCSE River Ecology Program, which is run partly in the classroom and partly on the river.
+Contact Us to get more information on our Geography Field Studies programmes, like our IGCSE River Ecology Program, our Coastal Studies Program, or our ESS program.
+We also have a range of IB CAS trips available on request.

 Starting in 2013 Zen Quest Adventures made it a top priority to designing programmes that could be run in conjunction with IB, GCSE and A Levels.
 Where entire lessons, student research and experiments can be delivered in the field.
 We can achieve this by working with educators, facilitators and teachers in collaboration.
 Where you are more than just our client as we work together, providing the leaders of tomorrow with the best educational experiences possible today.